Fair Algorithms for Learning in Allocation Problems: Setting

 We refer to an allocation $\v$ that maximizes $\util(\v)$ subject to $\alpha$-fairness and the feasibility constraint as an \emph{optimal $\alpha$-fair allocation} and denote it by $\vopt^{\alpha}$.
-In general, $\util(\vopt^{\alpha})$ is a monotonically decreasing quantity in $\alpha$, since as $\alpha$ diminishes, the utility maximization problem becomes more constrained.
+In general, $\util(\vopt^{\alpha})$ is a non-increasing quantity in $\alpha$, since as $\alpha$ diminishes, the utility maximization problem becomes more constrained.\footnote{In Appendix~\ref{sec:feasible-in-exp}, we show how to compute $\vopt^{\alpha}$ for any \emph{arbitrary} but \emph{known} candidate distributions $\C$ and known discovery model $\disc(\cdot)$ in a relaxation where the feasibility constraint is satisfied in expectation.}

+\begin{rmk} We note that both the utility and discovery probabilities can be written solely in terms of the \emph{marginal} candidate distributions in each of the groups, even when these distributions are not independent.
+This is because we have (implicitly) assumed that the number of candidates discovered in a group depends only on the number of candidates in the group and the allocation to that group, regardless of the allocations to and the number of candidates in other groups.
+This assumption together with the linearity of expectation allows us to write the expected utility as in the right hand side of Equation~\ref{eq:util}. \end{rmk}